xpl/useless/README.md

 Someday I will publish a complete demo app that utilizes all these features (like a To-Do list or something).

+Feel free to leave feedback / submit pull requests if you find any of these things helpful.
+Documentation is pending, check [Wiki](https://github.com/xpl/useless/wiki) for updates.

 ### Running example app

 ```bash